soft-matter-theory-at-icmab-csic/COSAN/singleCOSAN_in_Water/README.md

 # COSAN anion with Na+ counterion in a water box.

-Data corresponding to a MD ismulation with NAMD
+Data corresponding to a MD simulation with NAMD

 - Coordinate file in pdb format containing COSAN, Na+ and 3826 water molecules equilibrated at 298K
 - PSF file